Webbist-dev/optix-test/README.md

-## Installation

-1. Run npm install in root of your project
-2. Setup your .env files (use the .env.example in each package)
-3. Run npm start in each package or in root

-Or run Docker compose.
+Run Docker compose in root of the project, this should install the project and the dependencies, network them and allow you to navigate to the .

 1. docker-compose up --build